silnrsi/teckit/README.md

 #### Microsoft Windows

 We do not typically test building on Windows itself.
-Instead, we build releases on Ubuntu Xenial by cross-compiling for MinGW with the following packages:
+Instead, we build releases on Ubuntu Bionic by cross-compiling for MinGW with the following packages:

   - `gcc-mingw-w64-i686`
   - `g++-mingw-w64-i686`